userfront/survey-dev/README.md

 # Survey.Dev

-The goal of this tutorial is to be a complete, step-by-step guide for building **real, secure, database-backed, production-ready** applications that you could use in professional work.
+The goal of this tutorial is to be a complete guide for building a **secure, database-backed, production-ready** application that you could use in professional work.

 This tutorial builds up both the frontend & backend of the [survey.dev](https://survey.dev) website.